apify/apify-docs/sources/platform/proxy/index.md

 <CardGrid>
     <Card
         title="Datacenter proxy"
-        desc="The fastest and cheapest option, it uses datacenters to change your IP address.
+        desc="The fastest and cheapest option.
+It uses data centers to change your IP address.
 Note that there is a chance of being blocked because of the activity of other users." to="/platform/proxy/datacenter-proxy"
     />
     <Card